liang355/Twitter-Cartogram/README.md

 Author: Yingbin Liang, Yiren Ding

-Collect, aggregate, visualize streaming tweets
+The goal of this project is to collect, aggregate, and visualize the geo-location of streaming tweets.